 green anole

-The green anole, scientifically known as Anolis carolinensis, is a captivating species commonly found in the Summerville, South Carolina area.
-This small lizard, which is often recognized for its vibrant green coloration, is a member of the Dactyloidae family and is native to the southeastern United States.
-The green anole is particularly notable for its ability to change color, adapting from bright green to a brownish hue depending on its environment and stress levels.
-This remarkable adaptation helps it blend into its surroundings, providing effective camouflage against predators.
+The green anole, scientifically known as Anolis carolinensis, is a captivating species commonly found around Summerville, South Carolina.
+This small lizard is easily recognized by its vibrant green color, which allows it to blend seamlessly into its leafy surroundings.
+The green anole is known for its unique ability to change color, often shifting to a brownish hue in response to environmental factors such as temperature and stress.
+This remarkable adaptation helps it regulate body temperature and evade predators.

 | ID | 2466939 |